What is the Volumetrics Diet Plan?

 Cons

-- This diet would require you to rely more on home-cooked meals.
+• This diet would require you to rely more on nutrient dense and home-cooked meals.
 Eating out would not be a profitable course while following this diet.

-- The flexibility of the diet may not be good for less disciplined followers.
+• The flexibility of the diet may not be suitable for less disciplined followers.

 Breakfast

-- Oatmeal alongside sliced apples and cinnamon with a little brown sugar.
+• Oatmeal alongside sliced apples and cinnamon with a bit of brown sugar.

 Lunch